Bhupesh-V/ugit/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 -   [ ] Tooling ⚙️ (Changes to the build process or auxiliary tools and libraries such as documentation generation)
 -   [ ] Performance ⚡ (code change that improves performance)

+## How Has This Been Tested?

+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

+- [ ] Test A
+- [ ] Test B

 ### Checklist

 - [ ] I have commented my code, particularly in hard-to-understand areas
--   [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I have performed a self-review of my own code
+- [ ] I have checked my code and corrected any misspellings